johnrm174/model-railway-signalling/README.md

 * Schematic Object bulk renumbering utility:
     * An easy way to consolidate your Signal, Point and Signalbox Lever numbering
     * Most other schematic object types can also be renumbered as required
+* New SPROG DCC Address Mode settings option - to cater for the 'DCC Address offsets of 4' issue sometimes experienced when transitioning from one DCC System to another (where the NMRA specification has been interpreted differently by different DCC system manufacturers/suppliers)
 * The 'Reset Layout' function now preserves track occupancy and incorporates a user-configurable switching delay so point and signal changes can now be sequenced (to avoid overloading the DCC accessory bus on larger layouts which may require a large number of points and/or signals to be reset back to their default states).